matthewlong29/PareAndFlourish_Site/_posts/2017-03-19-five-things-to-consider-before-asking-to-work-remotely.md

 <hr class="secondary">

 Never assume your boss will deny your request to work from home.
 If you want to keep your job, your superiors will appreciate your dedication to their company.
 Have you ever asked a superior if you could work remotely?
 Was it successful?
-Let us know in the comments!